 Make sure the elastic isn’t twisted.
-Repeat on other side.
-Sew down each open side
+Repeat on the other side.
+Sew down each open side.

-Press the mask in half, then fold the top and bottom into the middle and press.
-This should give you three pressed lines
+Press the face covering in half, then fold the top and bottom into the middle and press.
+This should give you three pressed lines.

 Fold your pressed edges downwards to make three pleats.

 You may want to test out sizing for different face shapes, but we made our pleats 1.5cm each.

 Sew down each edge securing pleats.
 Then repeat close to the edge to keep it really strong.

 You can add a replaceable filter through the gap.
 Coffee Filters or Sew In Interfacing work well.